joshuaanderton/git/README.md

 7. Branch off of `staging` to address any issues (repeating **Single-branch Developer Workflow**)
 8. Merge to master (and deploy to prod)

-## Multi-branch Developer Workflow (e.g. bigger projects that are not easily-reviewable as one PR)
+## Multi-branch Developer Workflow

+**Example:**
+Bigger projects that should be broken up into multiple code reviews.

 Once work requirements have been **_well documented_** (template coming soon...), assigned dev will:
 1. Break assignment into tasks in a GH Issue (or similar).
 Each task will have it's own working branch.
 2. First working branch will branch off of `staging`, second branch off of first branch, etc.